IRCC updates: Frequently Asked Questions

 UVic is actively engaging with the provincial and federal governments as well as with national organizations, to seek clarity on these updated policies and to understand the impacts and next steps for our international students.
 Thank you for your patience as we navigate these changes.

-This page will continually be updated as information becomes available.
+This page will be updated as more details become available.
 Please check back again soon.

 Study permit cap and application requirements